 We don't know.

-These pages will be updated regularly (in some cases, daily) with the latest accurate, verifiable, news you can use during this pandemic.
+PlaneTree Health Library's webpages will be updated regularly (in some cases, daily) with the latest accurate, verifiable, news you can use during this pandemic.

 There are several measures being proposed and enacted to help people who are hit hard by this pandemic.
 The following are currently approved for people in California and/or in communities in Santa Clara County.

-"Individuals who are unable to work due to having or being exposed to COVID-19 (certified by a medical professional) can file a Disability Insurance (DI) claim."
+Individuals who are unable to work due to having or being exposed to COVID-19 (certified by a medical professional) can file a Disability Insurance (DI) claim.

-Californians who are unable to work because they are caring for an ill or quarantined family member with COVID-19 (certified by a medical professional) can file a Paid Family Leave (PFL) claim."
+Californians who are unable to work because they are caring for an ill or quarantined family member with COVID-19 (certified by a medical professional) can file a Paid Family Leave (PFL) claim.

 PG&E stated on March 13 that "PG&E will not disconnect any customer's power for nonpayment during this health crisis."
 Their CARE program to reduce bills for customers facing economic hardships may also apply (check their website to see if qualify).